Claim: Shaving makes your hair grow back in thicker, faster, and fuller.

-Origins:As much as we shampoo it, style it, cut it, and fret over it, hair continues to be a mystery to us.
+Origin:As much as we shampoo it, style it, cut it, and fret over it, hair continues to be a mystery to us.
 We speculate on its nature, especially its propensity for sprouting in our middle years in places we didn't want it to, even as it disappears from locations where we would much rather it had stayed put.
 We wonder if it continues to grow after we die.
 (It doesn't.)
 And we worry that shaving or cutting it will make hair grow back thicker or darker or coarser.

 The part of the hair we style is already dead.
 The living sections lie below the surface of the scalp.
 Cutting or shaving the extreme end of the dead section isn't going to have an impact on the parts that are alive.
 Go forth to shave and trim as much as you like — you will not be affecting the intrinsic nature of your hair.

 Other mistaken hair beliefs include:

 - Shampooing makes hair fall out.Everybody notices hair clogging the drain after a shampooing, but the truth is we shed hair all the time, replenishing each of the hairs on our heads every four years.
 The act of shampooing does cause hairs that were right at the end of their time with us to let go, but these hairs were about to 86 themselves anyway.

 - Moon phases should dictate timing of haircuts.It was long believed hair snipped during the waxing of the moon would be quick to grow back, but hair trimmed when the moon was waning would stay short and lose its shine.

 - Split ends can be repaired.Unlike setting a broken bone in which the two parts of the break knit together to become one intact entity, a split end remains a split end.
 There are products on the market that can temporarily glue the errant ends to each other, but once those bonding agents are washed away the hair returns to its split state.

 - Eat the crust of the bread if you want curly hair.Children have long been told that the way to a curly crop of hair is to eat their crusts of the bread rather than sawing them off and placing them aside.

 - Shampoo loses its effectiveness as hair becomes accustomed to it.The seemingly magic effects of a particular brand of shampoo don't wear off because the body builds up a resistance to it.
 Rather, our hair can react differently to a particular shampoo because it has been colored or permed somewhere along the line, or because something about our metabolisms or the state of our general health has changed.

 - Brushing is good for your hair.Forget what you heard about a hundred strokes before bedtime, because brushing pulls out hair that wasn't ready to be molted quite yet, breaks healthy hairs, and scratches the scalp.
 Use a brush for styling only; not to "exercise" the scalp.

 - Plucking one grey hair causes two to grow back.Greying is a gradual process that naturally accompanies aging.
 It takes about three months to grow a new hair and about an additional three months for that hair to achieve enough length for us to notice it.
 Therefore, by the time the grey hairs we pull out grow back in, we've aged six months; during that stretch more of our hair has turned grey, including hairs in the immediate neighborhood of the ones we extracted.

+- A sudden shock can turn a head of hair grey overnight.
 Lord Byron even wrote about this in his 1816 sonnet "The Prisoner of Chillon," saying: